-As of FlowJo (10.0.7), there is a tool to assist in rapid visualization of plate-based flow data.
+The tool to assist in rapid visualization of plate-based flow data statistics is located in the Layout Editor.

-If you drag a second statistic into the plate, you can generate a split heatmap of both statistics:
+If you drag two statistics at the same time onto the Plate tool cell, you can generate a split heatmap of both statistics.

-The tray at the right will allow you to control which statistic is listed in which halve:
+The Properties pop-out options on the right will allow you to control which statistic is listed in which halve:

 Finally, up to 10 statistics can be viewed using Chernoff faces: